 5. Always report people who are skiing or boarding aggressively or out of control.

 Sometimes people get out of hand when skiing or snowboarding.
 They might be aggressively skiing/boarding or out of control while on the slopes.
 They might also be acting aggressively toward other skiers or boarders by being either verbally or (hopefully not) physically abusive.
 Oftentimes this is caused by excessive alcohol consumption.
 Regardless of the reason, this type of behavior is unacceptable and must be reported to ski patrol or resort officials immediately.
 If you have to report someone to authorities, take careful note of the clothing the person is wearing (color of hat, coat, pants, etc.) as that will be the primary way for them to be recognized by resort officials.
 Also, be specific with the place the incident happened and the details of the situation.
 Unless there is an emergency, DO NOT interact directly with the person involved in the aggressive behavior.
 This can lead to an escalation of the person’s agitation or aggression and create more problems than it can solve.

 At Ramos Law, we want everyone to Get Home Safe.
 That includes getting home safe after a great day of skiing or snowboarding.
 We hope these 5 tips help you have a safe and enjoyable day on the mountain.
 If you were injured by a skier or snowboarder, we are here to help you know what to do next.
-Give us a call today at 303-733-6353 and we’ll walk you through the entire process.
+Call our personal injury law firm in Colorado and Arizona today at 303-733-6353 and we’ll walk you through the entire process.